THE PLATFORM

 With a common filesystem folder organization, you can quickly find the drafts you want without having to hunt them down.

-Along with easy writing abilities, there is also the option of putting in to-do's and bookmarks so you can keep all of your references files, notes, and more in one place.
+Along with easy writing abilities, there is also the option of putting in to-do's and bookmarks so you can keep all of your reference files, notes, and more in one place, making it one of the best writing apps for Android.

 Features: